Contents of Report

 More Storage.
-Clever use of the available space behind the lounge seat headrests.
+There is clever use of the available space behind the lounge seat backrests with the Stow More system.
 A boat can never have too much storage space.

 XP3 Performance Package.
 Triple pontoons with a 26” (66.04 cm) diameter and strakes on the inboard side of outer pontoons and on both sides of the center unit.

 Dedicated Fender Storage.
 With the shiny finish on the pontoons and deck, it’s a good idea to have fenders at the ready.

 26” Pontoons.
 This is one of the most important aspects of any pontoon boat and is often overlooked.
 Some pontoon boats have 24” or 25” toons, which are not as buoyant.

 The 210 DL3 has an LOA of 23’4” (7.11 m) and a deck length of 21’3” (6.48 m) with a trailerable beam of 8’6” (2.59 m).
 The boat is rated for a maximum number of 10 passengers and a combined weight of 2,200 lbs.
 (998 kg) for people, motor, and gear.
 The average weight of the boat, motor and optional trailer is 5,448 lbs.
 (2,471 kg), so the 210 DL3 can be towed by a variety of trucks and SUVs.